PatrykMirczak/Praca-magisterska/README.md

 ## Overview

+This simulation was developed as part of my Master's Thesis focused on evolutionary AI methods in game environments.

-The simulation consists of multiple parallel arenas where AI-controlled bots compete against each other and against scripted opponents.
+The project consists of multiple parallel arenas where AI-controlled bots compete against each other and against scripted opponents.

 Each bot perceives its environment through sensors and makes decisions using a feed-forward neural network.